spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/atoms/checkbox/README.md

 # checkbox (atom)

-Create a simple checkbox element that allows the user to select multiple options from a range of options.
+Creates a simple checkbox element with not native design.